atlassian-labs/compiled/.changeset/nine-colts-raise.md

 '@compiled/react': patch
 ---

-Give a name to CSS var used for empty values
+- Give a name to CSS var used for empty values
+- Update loki to 0.30.3